Louis Remy de la Fosse: Career

 In 1717, he build the Orangerie in Darmstadt.
 Fosse was commissioned to completely redesign the Residential Palace Darmstadt.
-Due to lack of funds, only the main front and one wing of the large complex were realized.
+Due to lack of funds, only the main front and one wing of the large estate were realized.

+From 1723 till 1750 the castle Hohenlohe-Schillingsfürst (Schloss Hohenlohe-Schillingsfürst) was constructed in Schillingsfürst Bavaria for the princes of Hohenlohe-Schillingsfürst.
+Fosse planned this castle as a landmark and it is now considered among the most important baroque estates in south Germany.